mfem/mfem/miniapps/README.md

 It currently supports a 2D reduced resistive MHD model.
 For details of the model as well as physics-based preconditioning, see [Chacón, Luis, Dana A. Knoll, and J. M. Finn.
 "An implicit, nonlinear reduced resistive MHD solver."
 JCP 2002].
-Other MHD models will be developed soon.
+Other MHD models will be developed .

+./mhd: 2D reduced resistive MHD
+./rmhd: 2D reduced resistive MHD but in (R,Z)

 ### Some highlights of the miniapp
 * Both implicit and explicit MHD solvers are available